Denis Cannan

-Life
+Life and career

-Pullein-Thompson was born in Oxford, he was educated at Eton College.
+Denis Pullein-Thompson was born in Oxford, he was educated at Eton College.
 After attending Eton he worked as an actor, before joining the Queen's Royal Regiment of West Surrey when the Second World War broke out, rising to the rank of captain and being mentioned in dispatches.

-He was married to Joan Ross in 1946; the couple had two sons and a daughter.
-The marriage was dissolved, and he later remarried, to Rose Evansky in 1965.

-Denis Cannan became a successful playwright and screenwriter known for his comedies.
+He, as Denis Cannan, became a successful playwright and screenwriter known for his comedies.
 Apart from the plays listed below, he has written several screenplays for television and radio, also adaptions for television series.
 With Christopher Fry he adapted The Beggar's Opera for the 1953 film starring Laurence Olivier.
 He also wrote the screenplay for the 1963 fim, Tamahine, which should be compared in theme to The French Mistress, from 1960, (itself adapted from the 1955 play).

+Cannan was married to Joan Ross in 1946; the couple had two sons and a daughter.
+The marriage was dissolved, and he later remarried, to Rose Evansky in 1965.
+Denis Cannan died on 25 September 2011, at the age of 92.